thenpingme/docs/privacy.md

 We may use third-party Service Providers to monitor and analyse the use of our Service.

--   Google Analytics
+-   Fathom Analytics

-    Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
-Google uses the data collected to track and monitor the use of our Service.
-This data is shared with other Google services.
-Google may use the collected data to contextualise and personalise the ads of its own advertising network.
+    Fathom Analytics is a privacy-first web analytics service offered by Conva Ventures Inc. that tracks and reports website traffic.
+Fathom uses the data collected to track and monitor the use of our Service.

-    You can opt-out of having made your activity on the Service available to Google Analytics by installing the Google Analytics opt-out browser add-on.
-The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js and dc.js) from sharing information with Google Analytics about visits activity.

-    For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: <https://policies.google.com/privacy?hl=en>
+    For more information on the privacy practices of Fathom, please visit the Fathom [Privacy](https://usefathom.com/privacy) & [Terms](https://usefathom.com/terms) web pages.

 #### PAYMENTS